narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 - SEO score – average page score from CrawlResult & issues.
 - AEO score – based on presence of FAQ, entities, and schema on key URLs.
 - PEO score – % of products with SEO metadata applied.
-- VEO score – 0/50/100 depending on video coverage (see Phase 14B).
+- VEO score – 0/50/100 depending on video coverage (see Phase 30 — AI Video & Social Content Engine).

 #### 7.3.3.
 Aggregation Job
 A daily job in `reporting_queue` should: